ThePotatoChronicler/potatobot/README.md

 - Lua

 ## Notes:
-- The bot won't work properly without a data.db, I created it by hand.
+- The bot won't work properly without a data.db, use init.sh to create it